Duffew/rock-paper-scissors/README.md

 #### Bugs Fixed During Development

-The following provides examples of bugs that were identified and fixed within development.
+The following provides examples of bugs that were identified and fixed within development:

 + Missing user feedback
     - The issue: During development, it became clear that sometimes both the player and computer would make the same selection multiple times in a row.
 In the instance of a draw, nothing would change on the page and it appeared that the game was frozen.
-    - The fix: To counter this, I created a clearDisplay() function and a setTimeout() function.
+    - The fix: To counter this, I created clearDisplay() and setTimeout() functions, and added them to the main game function.
 Result: fixed.
-These functions ensured that when the user made a selection:
+These functions ensure that when the user makes a selection:
-        - the display would clear
+        - the display clears
-        - the game results would be returned after a short delay
+        - the game results appear after a short delay
         - the user is sure that that their selection has been actioned

     <img src="screenshots/clearDisplay.png" alt="screenshot of the clear display function">